benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - **VWMA** adds value, especially for buy predictions
 - **VROC and VPT** were adding noise rather than value

-The model now has a comprehensive set of 38 technical indicators optimized for 7-day Bitcoin price prediction, with each feature providing measurable value to the prediction accuracy.
+The model now has a comprehensive set of 38 technical indicators optimized for 7-day Bitcoin BUY/SELL prediction, with each feature providing measurable value to the prediction accuracy.

 ## 📈 **ROUND 4 RESULTS (COMPLETED)**